Papdi No Lot | Khichu

 - Cut the cinnamon into smaller pieces.

 - Sieve the flour.
-Add the peppercorns, cloves, cinnamon and hing.
+Add the peppercorns, cloves, cinnamon and asafoetida.

-- Add the salt, oil, chilli and the soda bicarbonate and immediately add the flour.
+- Add the salt, oil, green chilli paste and the soda bicarbonate.
+Immediately add the flour.

 - Stir using a wooden spoon till all the flour and water is mixed.
-It may appear lumpy but thats fine.
+It may appear lumpy but that is fine.

-- Take it off the heat and let the dough cool down enough so that you can handle it.
+- Take it off the heat and let the dough cool down enough so that you can handle it with your hands.

-- Take the dough out of the pan into a wide vessel like a large tray or plate.
-Smear your hands with some oil and knead the dough with the palm of your hand till its quite smooth.
+- Take the dough out of the pan into a wide tray or plate.
+Smear your hands with some oil and knead the dough with the palm of your hand till it is quite smooth.

 - Divide the dough into 10-12 pieces, depending on the size you want.
 Keep on greasing the palm if the dough sticks.
 Roll out the dough into a ball and flatten it slightly.
 Make a hole in the middle with your finger.
 It should look like a doughnut.